DecDuck/kleicreator/README.md

 ```
 (If you're on a Unix-based system, you may need a preceding './')
 #### Step 4
-The relevant jars should be in `app/build/libs/app-X.X.X.jar` and `sdk/build/libs/sdk-X.X.X.jar`.
+The relevant jar should be in `app/build/libs/app-X.X.X.jar`.

 ## Contributing
 KleiCreator is open-source, and as with every OSS project, every contribution counts.
 If you're contributing by writing code and implementing features, fork this repository, commit your changes, then create a Pull Request to get it merged into the root codebase.
 If you're contributing through testing, create issues with the problem you've found and hopefully a developer will take a look at them and fix the issue.